solana-foundation/developer-content/content/guides/getstarted/scaffold-nextjs-anchor.md

 Then you will be asked for a preset to use, could be Next.JS or React + React Router DOM

-I prefer nextJS as it has file based routing and app routing.
-You can go ahead with React + React Router DOM if you prefer that.
+This document uses Next.js because Next.js has file based routing and app routing, but you can also use React + React Router DOM if you prefer that.

 ```
 ◆  Select a preset